noppanut15/depthviz/README.md

 ### 🔧 Contribute Code or Ideas
 - Found a bug?
 [Open an issue](https://github.com/noppanut15/depthviz/issues) so it can be fixed!
 - Have a feature suggestion?
-Let’s discuss it in the [discussions section](https://github.com/noppanut15/depthviz/discussions) or [open an issue](https://github.com/noppanut15/depthviz/issues).
+Let’s discuss it in the [Discussions](https://github.com/noppanut15/depthviz/discussions) or [open an issue](https://github.com/noppanut15/depthviz/issues).
 - Ready to code?
 Fork the repo and submit a [pull request](https://github.com/noppanut15/depthviz/pulls).

 ### ⌚ Help Expand Dive Computer Support
 Is your dive computer not supported yet?
 You can help change that!
 By sharing a sample dive log file, you’ll help `depthviz` analyze its format and add support in future updates.

-To contribute your dive log, check out the guide in [**Donate My Dive**](https://github.com/noppanut15/depthviz/issues/15).
+To contribute your dive log, check out the guide in [Donate My Dive](https://github.com/noppanut15/depthviz/issues/15).
 Every log helps make `depthviz` better for all freedivers! 🌊💙

 ### 🙌 Credits & Contributors
 `depthviz` wouldn’t be possible without our amazing community and the open-source projects it relies on.

-See **[AUTHORS.md](https://github.com/noppanut15/depthviz/blob/main/AUTHORS.md)** for a list of contributors, maintainers, and dependencies that help power this project.
+See [AUTHORS.md](https://github.com/noppanut15/depthviz/blob/main/AUTHORS.md) for a list of contributors, maintainers, and dependencies that help power this project.

 <div align="right">